 Our society is facing major challenges that are closely interlinked with the way we live in and interact with the environment.
-While, advances in science and technology have dramatically improved our quality of life, these advances have led to a great variety of unforeseen consequences.
+While advances in science and technology have dramatically improved our quality of life, they have led to a variety of unforeseen consequences.

-Our research focuses on the impacts of anthropogenic activities on water quality with the primary focus on the occurrence, fate and effects of organic chemicals such as pharmaceuticals, personal care products, pesticides and industrial chemicals.
+Our research focuses on the impacts of anthropogenic activities on the environment and human health with the primary focus on the occurrence, fate and effects of organic chemicals.

 More specifically, our research focuses on these research areas:

 - Detection and occurrence of new trace organic contaminants in the urban water cycle

 - Identification of chemical exposures via water, air and food

 - Fate and transformation of trace organic contaminants in the natural and built environment